inmanta/vscode-inmanta/README.md

 host=10.0.0.102                                   # Replace this by the address of the host port=8888                                         # Replace this by the port on which the server is listening
 ```

-## Installation

-To enable ctrl-click for code navigation, a few extra steps are required:

-- Open an inmanta project in VSCode
-- Create a python36 virtual env (`python3.6 -m venv /home/user/.inmanta-vscode`)
-- Update the inmanta extension configuration (`ctrl+,`, `extensions`, `inmanta`)
-  - Set the `Python Path` to the virtual env you just created (`/home/user/.inmanta-vscode/bin/python3`)
-  - Set `LS`: to Enabled
-- When prompted to install the extensions, say yes.
-- Wait for a notification to notify you that the compilation suceeded (or failed).
-- `ctrl-click` on a constructor call to jump to the type definition.

 ## Requirements